Home

 Outdoor environments push load cells to their limits.
 Whether you are monitoring lifting operations on a wind farm, testing mobile equipment in the field, or working on offshore platforms, your sensor must withstand water, dirt, vibration, and unpredictable weather.
 Choosing the right load cell for these conditions isn’t just about specs, it’s about reliability, safety, and long-term performance.
 In this article, we walk you through what makes a load cell suitable for outdoor applications and how to pick the best one for your use case.
+Further on in this article, you can download a practical checklist to select the right load cell for outdoor use.

 What makes a load cell ‘outdoor-ready’?